qupath/qupath-docs/docs/starting/first_steps.md

 If stored in the image file, QuPath should automatically fetch the pixel size and display it under the **Image** tab as seen in the figure above ('Pixel width' & 'Pixel height').
 If not, you can set the pixel size manually by double-clicking on either row and type the correct values.

-:::{figure} images/steps_image_tab.jpg
+:::{figure} images/steps_image_pixels.png
-:class: shadow-image full-image
+:class: shadow-image small-image

-Image tab showing the image properties in QuPath
+Image tab with pixel width and height adjustments
 :::

 :::{Tip}